ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

     </details>

-    Our new board should look like the following:
+    Our new board should look like the following, after clicking on the squares:

     ![](./img/img3.png)